-Our main projects include:
+Our main research foci include:

 - Enzyme and metabolic engineering for improved biodegradable polymer production.